mliebelt/PgnViewerJS-WP/README.md

 This will explain the configuration options that are directly supported.
 Details will be contained in the father implementation, so only the mapping in WordPress has to be explained.
 Here is a list of the relevant parameters:

-* `position`: Gives the FEN string of the start position of the game.
+* `fen`: Gives the FEN string of the start position of the game.
 Default is the inital position.
 * `orientation`: values are `white` (default) or `black`.
 * `layout`: values are `top` (default, board at the top, moves at the bottom) or `left` (board at the left, moves at the right).
 * `size`: the width of the column including everything, like `750px`.